go-generalize/api_gen/docs/server_en.md

 #### Mock server

-The mock server is created as `cmd/mock/main.go` under the target directory.
+The mock server is created as `cmd/mock/main.go` directly under the directory to be created.
 In order to start the mock server, you should add the build option `-tags mock`.
 Moreover, the json returned by the mock server is generated in the same hierarchical structure as the routing to `mock_jsons` which is generated directly under the directory to be generated.
 As an example, json is generated with the following structure.
 ```text